mavens-group/mavens-group.github.io/content/_index.md

           color: '#555'
       - title: Functionalize MXene for green hydrogen
         content: '$\mathsf{Ti_3C_2}$ MXene is a cheap material, easy to synthesis in production scale.
-We have shown that this can be used as a catalyst for Hudrgen Evolution Reaction(HER) by means of doping Zr to Ti cite.
+We have shown that this can be used as a catalyst for Hydrgen Evolution Reaction(HER) by means of doping Zr to Ti cite.
         [https://doi.org/10.1016/j.physb.2025.417148](https://doi.org/10.1016/j.physb.2025.417148)'
         align: left